argilla-io/argilla-python/docs/how_to_guides/dataset/dataset.md

 * `id`: The unique identifier of the dataset.
 * `name`: The name of the dataset.
 It has to be unique.
-* `workspace_id`: The unique identifier of the workspace where the dataset will be created.
+* `workspace` (optional): The workspace object or its name where the dataset will be stored.
+Defaults to the first workspace.
 * `settings`: The settings of the dataset to customize it for your task.
 They include the guidelines, fields, questions, metadata and vectors.
 * `status` (optional): The status of the dataset.
 It can be `draft` or `ready`.
 Defaults to `ready`.
 * `client`: The client used to interact with Argilla.